IMPORTANT NOTICE: COVID-19 Response

 Study of the design and creation of Canberra closely aligns to the Australian Curriculum for Civics & Citizenship and History.

-The National Capital Exhibition is an essential stop for every excursion when Students explore the Story of Canberra.
+The National Capital Exhibition is an essential stop for every excursion when Students visit Canberra.

 The Story of Canberra

-The Griffin Mission program tells the story of the National Capital, from ancient human history through to today.
+The Griffin Mission program tells the story of the National Capital, from First Nation’s history to today.

-Students consider why Canberra became the federal site, discuss the garden city design solution proposed by the Griffins and consider how the original vision is maintained and developed for the future.
+Students learn why Canberra became the federal site, discuss the city design solution proposed by the Griffins and consider how the original vision is maintained and

-A hands-on activity is included where Students design a futuristic city with sustainable values.
+A hands-on activity is included where Students design a futuristic city with a sustainable focus.

-This series of public artworks sparks conversation on our shared journey toward reconciliation.
+Its public artworks spark conversation on our shared journey toward Reconciliation.

-Taking part in a walking tour of some of the Memorials along Anzac Parade, Students investigate how we honour service through the creation of memorials.
+Taking part in a walking tour of selected Memorials along Anzac Parade, Students investigate how we honour service through the creation of memorials.

 Discussion builds on how conflict is remembered and memorialised.

-Walking tours offer sensory learning, where students explore sculptures, building understanding about the urban landscape of Canberra.
+Walking tours offer sensory learning, where Students explore sculptures, building understanding about how signs and symbols are used to convey meaning.

 Lake Burley Griffin

-Explore Commonwealth Park and Lake Burley Griffin in a new outdoor education program with a sustainability ethos.
+Explore Commonwealth Park and Lake Burley Griffin in an outdoor education program that teaches sustainable values.

-Learn about garden city design, planning for sustainable futures, and the role of active stewardship.
+Learn about garden city design, planning for sustainable futures, and the role of active citizenship.

 Investigate the iconic land and water axis.